A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Medical And Rehabilitation Professionals

-Our Cleared But Not Ready team are very interested in hearing from medical professionals, cardiac rehabilitation staff, therapists, and others working in this field who may have a relevant perspective on the gap between medical recovery and lived readiness after a cardiac event.
+Our Cleared But Not Ready team are very interested in hearing from medical professionals, cardiac rehabilitation staff, therapists, researchers, charities and others working in this field who may have a relevant perspective on the space between medical advice and real life after a cardiac event.

 About The Filmmaker